Home » Clinical Trial

 Pneumonia is the leading cause of under-five mortality in Ethiopia.
 Different studies have shown the positive impact of providing oxygen therapy via bubble CPAP for hypoxemic children.
 However, operational challenges related to introduction and clinical use of bubble CPAP essentially requires further evaluation.

-The aim of BCPAP clinical trial is to evaluate the feasibility and acceptability of bubble CPAP in treating childhood pneumonia initially in two tertiaries followed by two district hospitals (stages 1&2) and finally to assess the effectiveness of bubble CPAP in reducing death and/or treatment failure in children with severe pneumonia in stage 3 compared with the WHO standard low-flow oxygen therapy among children hospitalized with severe pneumonia in Ethiopia.
+The aim of BCPAP clinical trial was to evaluate the feasibility and acceptability of bubble CPAP in treating childhood pneumonia initially in two tertiaries followed by two district hospitals (stages 1&2) and finally to assess the effectiveness of bubble CPAP in reducing death and/or treatment failure in children with severe pneumonia in stage 3 compared with the WHO standard low-flow oxygen therapy among children hospitalized with severe pneumonia in Ethiopia.

 1. Bioequivalence studies

-Led by Dr Mekonnen Teferi
+Lead by: Dr Mekonnen Teferi

 The BE center at AHRI is part of the national capacity building effort by the MOH in ensuring the safety and efficacy of generic products in Ethiopia and beyond.
+Accordingly, we are currently engaged in development of a full-fledged BE center with clinical and bioanalytical laboratory facilities.

-1. Pharmacovigilance studies
+Pharmacovigilance studies

 PAVIA is a platform for strengthening safety monitoring at the regulatory and post marketing safety investigations by medical research institutes with special interest on newly introduced medicinal products.
+In parallel, the performance of Ethiopian active drugs safety monitoring (aDSM) gainst new anti-TB drugs was evaluated.

 ACESS Africa (Ongoing): Led by Yemiserach Zewde